Here's a summary of my personal journey to Financial Independence.

 Being quite a bit older than me, my partner was a long-time homeowner.
 After our first few purchases, we decided to join our finances and use equity in her house, along with our regular savings to buy more property.

 By 2015, we’d maxed out our borrowing capacity, but still had savings each month to invest.
 That’s when I took a second look at investing in shares and was impressed by the passive income you can generate.

 At the same time, it became clear that our properties were never going to be cash cows.
 Sure, they may grow in value, but we’d need to invest in something else to create income to live on.

 After more research, a few investments and receiving our first couple of dividend payments, I was sold on shares.
 This was much simpler and easier than property!
-Simply buy a parcel of shares in a good company or index fund, and it spits out increasing sums of money at you over time.
+Simply buy shares in a good company or index fund, and it spits out increasing sums of money at you over time.